 As the Revolutionary War wound down, Congress selected Jay, along with Benjamin Franklin, John Adams, and Henry Laurens, to negotiate peace with Great Britain.
 They successfully concluded the Treaty of Paris (1783), which established the independence of the American colonies from Great Britain.

-Upon returning to the United States in 1784, Jay found that, in his absence, Congress had selected him to serve as Secretary for Foreign Affairs for the Confederation government.
+Upon returning to the United States in 1784, Jay found that, in his absence, Congress had selected him to serve as Secretary for Foreign Affairs for the Confederation Congress.
 Jay found this a frustrating post due to the weak structure of the new government.
 Jay’s frustrations cemented his belief that the government established by the Articles of Confederation was too weak and need to be replaced.
-Although Jay did not participate directly in the Constitutional Convention, he collaborated with Alexander Hamilton and James Madison to author the Federalist essays in an attempt to secure ratification of the new Constitution.
+Although Jay did not participate directly in the Constitutional Convention, he collaborated with Alexander Hamilton and James Madison to author the Federalist Papers in an attempt to secure ratification of the new Constitution.

-Following ratification, President Washington appointed Jay as the first Chief Justice of the Supreme Court of the United States.
+Following ratification, President George Washington appointed Jay as the first Chief Justice of the Supreme Court of the United States.
 During his time on the bench, the Jay court supported a strong federal government and established the position that states were subject to judicial review.

 In 1794, President Washington sent Jay to London to negotiate a new treaty with Great Britain to address American grievances.
 Despite provisions of the Treaty of Paris, Britain continued to occupy outposts in the Northwest Territory, inflame American Indians on the frontier, impress American sailors, and illegally interfere with American shipping.
 Jay successfully concluded a treaty with the British addressing these and other issues, which the U.S. Senate barely ratified.
 Unfortunately, the treaty had minimal effect, as little changed on the high seas or on the frontier.
 The United States and Great Britain were not able to settle their differences surrounding these matters until the Treaty of Ghent concluded the War of 1812.

 Upon returning from London in 1795, Jay learned that he had been elected as Governor of New York during his absence.
-During his two terms as governor, Jay lobbied for penal and judicial reform, the abolition of slavery, and for state-supported internal improvements.
+During his two terms as governor, Jay lobbied for penal and judicial reform, the abolition of slavery, and state-supported internal improvements.